firesim/firesim/docs/source/commands.rst

 The build command is used to generate the rootfs's and boot-binaries from the workload configuration file.
 The output will be ``images/NAME-JOBNAME-bin`` and ``images/NAME-JOBNAME.img`` files for each job in the workload.
-If you passed the --nodisk option to FireMarshal, a ``images/NAME-JOBNAME-bin-nodisk`` file will also be created.
+If you passed the --no-disk option to FireMarshal, a ``images/NAME-JOBNAME-bin-nodisk`` file will also be created.

 ::